Phylogenetic network models as graphical models: Conditional Independence and the Ranks of Flattenings

 \begin{thm} Let $G$ be a DAG evolving under the displayed tree model for random variables with $k$ states.
 Let $A|B$ be a partition of the leaves of $G$.
 Suppose that one of the displayed trees $T$ of $G$ has parsimony score $\ell_T(A|B)$.
 Then for a generic probability distribution $P$ in the model

 \end{thm}

 \begin{proof} The main feature we use is that the rank of a matrix is upper-semicontinuous, which implies that if there is a value of the parameters that achieves a particular rank, then generic points will also have rank at least that value.
-The probability distributions for a fixed displayed tree $T$ always arise in a given phylogenetic network model (e.g. by setting all the reticulation parameters associated to the edges in that tree to $1$, and all other reticulation parameters to zero).
+The probability distributions for a fixed displayed tree $T$ always arise in the closure of the displayed tree model (e.g. by setting all the reticulation parameters associated to the edges in that tree to $1$, and all other reticulation parameters to zero).
 So it suffices to show that the distribution for a tree with the fixed parsimony score $\ell_T(A|B)$ gives the appropriate rank.
 However, this result for trees is show in \cite[Prop.
 3.1]{Casanellas2011} and \cite[Thm.
 8]{Snyman2023}. \end{proof}

 \begin{ex} Consider the $6$-sunlet network from the left of Figure \ref{fig:6sunlet} and consider the split of the leaves $A|B = \{\alpha, \gamma, \epsilon\}|\{\beta, \delta, \zeta\} $.
-In both of the two displayed trees for this network, the parsimony score is $\ell_T(A|B) = 3$ (which is straightfoward to see since the labeling alternates as it goes around the sunlet).
+In both of the two displayed trees for this network, the parsimony score is $\ell_T(A|B) = 3$ (which is straightforward to see since the labeling alternates as it goes around the sunlet).
 So this shows that for a generic $P$ from the network model

 by Theorem \ref{thm:ranklower}.
 However, ${\rm Flat}(A,B)(P)$ is a $k^3 \times k^3$ matrix, so the rank is generically equal to $k^3$. \end{ex}